Vanguard Total International Stock Index Fund ETF Shares (NASDAQ:VXUS) Shares Acquired by Assetmark Inc.

 Assetmark Inc. grew its position in Vanguard Total International Stock Index Fund ETF Shares (NASDAQ:VXUS) by 890.7% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 2,665 shares of the company’s stock after purchasing an additional 2,396 shares during the quarter.
 Assetmark Inc.’s holdings in Vanguard Total International Stock Index Fund ETF Shares were worth $167,000 at the end of the most recent reporting period.

 Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
 Alliancebernstein L.P. raised its holdings in shares of Vanguard Total International Stock Index Fund ETF Shares by 0.9% in the 4th quarter.
 Alliancebernstein L.P. now owns 19,018 shares of the company’s stock valued at $1,144,000 after purchasing an additional 164 shares in the last quarter.
-BHF RG Capital Inc. raised its holdings in shares of Vanguard Total International Stock Index Fund ETF Shares by 1.9% in the 1st quarter.
-BHF RG Capital Inc. now owns 10,197 shares of the company’s stock valued at $639,000 after purchasing an additional 189 shares in the last quarter.
-Pacific Center for Financial Services raised its holdings in shares of Vanguard Total International Stock Index Fund ETF Shares by 0.8% in the 4th quarter.
-Pacific Center for Financial Services now owns 25,170 shares of the company’s stock valued at $1,514,000 after purchasing an additional 191 shares in the last quarter.
+BHF RG Capital Inc. raised its stake in Vanguard Total International Stock Index Fund ETF Shares by 1.9% during the 1st quarter.
+BHF RG Capital Inc. now owns 10,197 shares of the company’s stock worth $639,000 after acquiring an additional 189 shares in the last quarter.
+Pacific Center for Financial Services raised its stake in Vanguard Total International Stock Index Fund ETF Shares by 0.8% during the 4th quarter.
+Pacific Center for Financial Services now owns 25,170 shares of the company’s stock worth $1,514,000 after acquiring an additional 191 shares in the last quarter.
 Larson Financial Group LLC raised its stake in Vanguard Total International Stock Index Fund ETF Shares by 49.2% during the 1st quarter.
 Larson Financial Group LLC now owns 579 shares of the company’s stock worth $36,000 after acquiring an additional 191 shares in the last quarter.
 Finally, KFA Private Wealth Group LLC raised its stake in Vanguard Total International Stock Index Fund ETF Shares by 1.5% during the 1st quarter.
 KFA Private Wealth Group LLC now owns 13,547 shares of the company’s stock worth $849,000 after acquiring an additional 194 shares in the last quarter.

 Shares of NASDAQ:VXUS opened at $65.83 on Tuesday.
 The stock’s fifty day moving average is $65.88.
 Vanguard Total International Stock Index Fund ETF Shares has a 12 month low of $50.40 and a 12 month high of $67.51.